dodaniel006/1800_202510_BBY19/README.md

 Example:

-- Currently, the app only supports city-based weather searches.
+- Currently, the app doesn't have many validation for incorrect usage.
-- Limited to basic weather parameters like temperature, humidity, and conditions.
+- Time selection for event is currently set to AM or PM.
 - The user interface can be further enhanced for accessibility.

 ### Future Work

 Example:

-- Add support for location-based weather detection using GPS.
+- Add event validation.
-- Implement additional weather parameters like wind speed and UV index.
+- Improve calendar selection process.
+- Implement time selection field.
 - Create a dark mode for better usability in low-light conditions.
-- Integrate user accounts for saving favorite locations.

 ---